paxtonhyde/capstone-I/README.md

 ## Results

-I got as far as grouping by the country clusters identified in the Nature paper before encountering some problems with my statistical analysis.
+I got as far as grouping by the country clusters identified in the Nature paper before encountering some hiccups with my statistical analysis.

-The data I used may not have been the complete set.
-Only 72 countries had any responses and many very few.
-This skewed the overall mean because countries only a few responses would have a more extreme mean for any preference.
-I tried to avoid this problem by bootstrapping individual preferences for each country cluster.
+I may have reduced the sample size by calculating means by country rather by individual.
+I tried to avoid this shortcoming of my method by bootstrapping individual preferences for each country cluster.
 NumPy has a `.random.choice()` sampling method that makes it very easy to sample with weighted probabilities.
+The advantage of this method is that the country-level data was small and could be processed on a local machine.

-After bootstrapping an independent *t*-test gave incredibly small *p*-values for almost all the preferences, which makes me skeptical of my methods.
+After bootstrapping an independent *t*-test gave incredibly small *p*-values for almost all the preferences, which makes me somewhat skeptical of my methods.
+On the other hand, we would expect small *p*-values because the sample size of individual responses is quite large.

 #### With bootstrapping
 <p align="center">